-Israelis head to the polls Tuesday for the fourth time with Netanyahu battling to remain prime minister
+Israelis head to polls Tuesday with Netanyahu battling to remain prime minister

 But he is also the only major contender who won’t rule out bringing his Yamina party into a new Netanyahu coalition, giving him potential kingmaker leverage in the factional bargaining that will follow Tuesday’s vote.

-“[Netanyahu] has been in for too long,” said Malev, a right-leaning voter who was looking for alternatives to the prime minister’s “behavior,” which she considers unethical.
-This time she settled on Bennet’s Yamina, although it’s getter hard to keep track of the shifting parties.
+Find“[Netanyahu] has been in for too long,” said Malev, the university worker, a right-leaning voter who was looking for alternatives to the prime minister’s “behavior,” which she considers unethical.
+This time, she settled on Bennet’s Yamina, although it’s getter hard to keep track of the shifting parties.
 “I don’t even remember who I voted for the first time.”

-A third former Netanyahu ally, Avigdor Liberman, leader of a Russian speakers party, is also vying for votes.
+A third former Netanyahu ally, Avigdor Liberman, leader of a Russian-speakers party, is also vying for votes.
 It was Liberman who pulled out of the prime minister’s right-wing coalition in 2019 citing objections to the role of ultra-Orthodox parties, sparking the political stalemate that continues still.

 This round, it is only the ultra-Orthodox parties who were willing to sign a pledge not to join a government led by someone other than Netanyahu.
 Other right-wing parties have signaled they are willing to bargain with other potential leaders of a new government.

 “The major shift in the fourth election is the rift within the right wing,” said Gayil Talshir, a political scientist at Hebrew University.
-“Both Bennett and Saar are out there and both talk about replacing Netanyahu.”
+“Both Bennett and Saar are out there, and both talk about replacing Netanyahu.”

 The challenge had led Netanyahu to seek new pockets of support.
-He shocked the political establishment by inviting an extremist politician with roots in the banned Kahanist Movement to join his coalition.
+He shocked the political establishment by inviting an extremist politician with roots in the banned Kahanist movement to join his coalition.

 And at other end of the spectrum, Netanyahu has been seeking votes in Israel’s Arab communities.
-In a turnaround from past campaigns in which he portrayed Israeli-Arabs and their politicians as a threat, this round found him having coffee with Bedouin elders and promising to boost spending on police and infrastructure in some of the country’s poorest towns.
+In a turnaround from past campaigns in which he portrayed Israeli Arabs and their politicians as a threat, this round found him having coffee with Bedouin elders and promising to boost spending on police and infrastructure in some of the country’s poorest towns.

 The Arab outreach may gain Likud a seat or two, analysts said.
-But more importantly it has helped splinter the coalition of Arab parties that has achieved record support in recent elections.
-One party, wooed by the prime minister, has split and pollsters expect Arab turnout to drop, lessening the power of a key anti-Netanyahu bloc of voters.
+But more importantly, it has helped splinter the coalition of Arab parties that has achieved record support in recent elections.
+One party, wooed by the prime minister, has split, and pollsters expect Arab turnout to drop, lessening the power of a key anti-Netanyahu bloc of voters.

-“He’s implementing a divide and suppress strategy with the Arabs,” Scheindlin said of Netanyahu’s tactics.
+“He’s implementing a divide and suppress strategy with the Arabs,” Scheindlin, the pollster, said of Netanyahu’s tactics.
 “And it seems to be working.”

 “I have some friends who aren’t going out today,” said Ehab Jabareen, a media strategist who voted Tuesday in the northern Israeli village of Fureidis.
 “The campaign that happened throughout the Arab society was very difficult.
 All the extremism of the campaign has only increased the feeling of apathy.”

 Among liberal voters, Lapid’s Yesh Atid party offers the best hope.
-With an array of small left-leaning parties, including the once mighty Labor party, hoping to contribute a few seats, Lapid could have a significant center-left bloc to offer potential coalition partners.
+With an array of small, left-leaning parties, including the once mighty Labor Party, hoping to contribute a few seats, Lapid could have a significant center-left bloc to offer potential coalition partners.

-But those voters were badly burned in the last election, when Lapid’s then partner in anti-Netanyahu Blue and White party, Benny Gantz, reneged on his promise not to join forces with Netanyahu.
-Gantz become Secretary of Defense and “alternate” prime minister in the emergency unity government.
+But those voters were badly burned in the last election, when Lapid’s then-partner in anti-Netanyahu Blue and White party, Benny Gantz, reneged on his promise not to join forces with Netanyahu.
+Gantz became secretary of defense and “alternate” prime minister in the emergency unity government.

 It was a crushing blow to those supporters and, according to political scientist Talshir, it may lead some of them to sit this election out.

-“I think many in the center left will not vote because there is mistrust in the system itself,” he said.
+“I think many in the center left will not vote because there is mistrust in the system itself,” she said.
 “This may actually bring Netanyahu his next government.”